bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.0858978565179354in"} -->

-Let\'s talk about that one.
+Let&apos;s talk about that one.
 The simple table class it just adds some padding and horizontal dividers.
-It doesn\'t sound like much but I\'m going to show you in a few minutes and it\'s kind of impressive how quickly it transforms it.
+It doesn&apos;t sound like much but I&apos;m going to show you in a few minutes and it&apos;s kind of impressive how quickly it transforms it.

 You can also us the class, table-striped, in addition to the table